Jennifer Burton

 Jennifer Burton (born February 27, 1968) is an American model and actress in B-movies and erotic films.
 She is sometimes credited as Jennifer Jarret or Jennifer Leigh Burton.

 Career

 Early in her career, Burton had roles in softcore productions such as Playtime.
-She also had small roles in the erotic series Emmanuelle.
+She also had small roles in the erotic series Emmanuelle in Space.
 Later, she starred as a main and supporting actor in several movies and TV productions, including Mischievous and Illusions of Sin.

-In July 1990, Burton was cover girl of the Greek Playboy magazine.